TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

 ## Analysis
 ### Power
 To keep the error subsystem consistently powered, it will use the pinouts from the main processor subsystem to connect to Vdd and GND.
-The requirements of the TS472 need 2.2 V to 5.5 V at 1.8 mA, meaning the expected range of power will be 3.96 mW - 9.9 mW.
+The requirements of the TS472 need 2.2 V to 5.5 V at 1.8 mA, meaning the expected power range will be 3.96 mW - 9.9 mW.
 The typical power consumption of the op-amp is 100 mW.
 Connections to each component can be made with soldered wire.

 ### Input
 The system will receive a single input from the omnidirectional electret microphone and amplify it with a constant gain of 20 dB.